Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 We\footnote{To be explicit, for $\mathcal{X} \in \{\mathcal{A},\mathcal{M},\mathcal{B}\}$, the Hilbert space $\mathcal{X}$ is the span of the orthonormal vectors $\{\{\ket{g_i}_X\}_i,\{\ket{k_i}_X\}_i,\{\ket{h_i}_X\}_i,\ket{m}\}$} want Bob to send his part of $\left|g_{i}\right\rangle $ states to Alice through the message register.
 One way is to conditionally swap to obtain

-This way, all the points align along the $y$-axis, while the respective $x$-coordinates remain the same due to the fact that it is a horizontal transition.
-Let $\{h_{i}\}$ be the labels of the new points after the transformation.
+This way, all the points align along the $y$-axis, while the respective $x$-coordinates remain the same due to the fact that it is a horizontal transition.\footnote{\atul{Intuitively, this is because we relax the dual variable $Z^B$ and make all the points have the same $y_{\mathrm max}$ coordinate (where $y_{\mathrm max}$ is the highest $y$ coordinate among the points of interest), as explained in Step \emph{2.
+Bob sends to Alice} below.}} Let $\{h_{i}\}$ be the labels of the new points after the transformation.
 We assume that $h_{i}$, $g_{i}$ and $k_{i}$ index orthonormal vectors.
 Alice can update the probabilities and labels by locally performing a unitary to obtain

 It is precisely this step that yields the non-trivial constraint.
 Bob must now accept this by `unswapping' to get

 As we mentioned, relative to the actual protocol, the sequence is in the reverse time convention.
 Note also that we add a few extra frames to the final TDPG to go from a given frame to the next of the original TDPG.
 This is irrelevant, when resource usage is not of interest, as the bias does not change.